 CLOSE-TOED WATER SHOES

 Be sure to wear close-toed water shoes or old sneakers or rubber boots!
 The terrain may be rough and rugged if we're headed to Kice Island.
 Even if we're headed to the sand flats there are still several sharp shells and objects you don't want to step on barefooted!
 Kice is not your typical white sandy beachfront; it's teeming with tree roots and stumps, and sometimes slimy slippery muck!
-I sometimes use my feet to dig and turn over shell piles - so footwear is important!
+Sometimes shelling requires us to cover a lot of ground on foot, both in and out of water - make sure your shoes are broken-in and fit well to avoid rubbing and blisters!
+Footwear is so so important!

 There's no shade from the blazing sun on the kayaks or on the island or sand flats!
-Be sure to bring sun protection: lotion, cream, sunglasses, hats, even an umbrella to create your own shade if needed - whatever you use!
+Be sure to bring sun protection: long-sleeve water shirt, lotion, cream, sunglasses, hats, even an umbrella to create your own shade if needed - whatever you use!

 Of course, feel free to bring your own desired food and beverages.

-No tools are really necessary, but you're free to bring your favorite or preferred shelling tools: scoopers, diggers, snorkels, goggles, walking sticks, etc!
-I do provide dollar store hand rakes to each guests if there are any piles to dig!
+No tools are really necessary, but you're free to bring your preferred shelling tools such as scoopers, diggers, snorkels, goggles, walking sticks, etc!
+I do provide hand rakes to each guests if there are any piles to dig!
 I also provide small plastic boxes to hold fragile finds such as sand dollars, urchins, crab carapaces, etc.

 WHAT YOUR GUIDE PROVIDES